zast-ai/blog/_posts/2025-07-29-Introduce-Zast.ai.md

 You can integrate Zast.ai into your workflow in minutes.

-**Option 1: Web Portal (available to public today)**

 1. Deploy your code in a test environment or start a local debug session.
 2. Visit [https://zast.ai](https://zast.ai) and follow the on-screen instructions to create an assessment task.
 3. You'll receive an email notification when the assessment is completed.

-**Option 2: IDE Extension (VS Code / Cursor) — to be released soon**

-1. Install the `zast.extension` from the marketplace.
-2. Start a debugging session for your application to create a running test environment.
-3. Launch a new security assessment using the command palette (Ctrl+Shift+P: "zast: start a new assessment").
-4. That's it.
-A detailed report will be waiting in the `./zast` folder upon completion.

 ---